Altering callmaps

 Callmap is a data file (formatted as a PHP file returning an array) that tells Psalm what arguments function/method takes and what it returns.

-There are two full callmaps (CallMap.php and CallMap_historical.php) in dictionaries folder, and a number of delta files that provide information on how signatures changed in various PHP versions.
-CallMap_historical has signatures as they were in PHP 7.0, CallMap.php contains current signatures (for PHP 8.1 at the time of writing).
+There is a partial callmap file in dictionaries/override/CallMap.php folder, and a number of delta files that provide information on how signatures changed in various PHP versions in dictionaries/override/CallMap_*_delta.php.

 Full callmap format